gabrielmoral/aws-solution-architect-associate-exam-notes/Amazon Cognito.md

 -   It is recommended for all mobile applications AWS services.

 **User pools** are user directories used to manage sign-up and sign-in for mobile and web applications.
 Users can sign-in directly to the User Pool, or using Facebok, Amazon, or Google.
-Cognito acts as an Identity Broker between the identity provider and AWS.
+Cognito.
 Successful authentication generates a JWT.
+Multi factor authentication can be activated to a user pool to protect the identity of your users.

 **Identity pools** are able to provide temporary AWS credentials to access AWS services like S3 or DynamoDB.

-Multi factor authentication can be activated to a user pool to protect the identity of your users.